-The Behavioral Health Administration transforms lives by supporting sustainable recovery, independence and wellness.
+Behavioral Health Administration (BHA) transforms lives by supporting sustainable recovery, independence and wellness.
 We do this through funding and supporting effective prevention and intervention services for youth and families, and treatment and recovery support for youth and adults with addiction and mental health conditions (also known as behavioral health).
-It operates three state psychiatric hospitals: Eastern State Hospital, located in Medical Lake; Western State Hospital and the Child Study and Treatment Center, located in Lakewood; the Special Commitment Center located on McNeil Island; and oversees the Office of Forensic Mental Health Services.
-Additionally, BHA operates two residential treatment facilities that deliver high-quality competency restoration services.
-They are located in Steilacoom and Centralia, respectively.
-The Northern Regional Office in Seattle (as well as outstations located in several counties) provides forensic evaluation services.
+It operates three state psychiatric hospitals: Eastern State Hospital (ESH), located in Medical Lake; Western State Hospital (WSH) and the Child Study and Treatment Center (CSTC), located in Lakewood; the Special Commitment Center (SCC) located on McNeil Island; and oversees the Office of Forensic Mental Health Services (OFMHS).
+In addition to the state hospitals, two Residential Treatment Facilities in Yakima and Centralia deliver high-quality competency restoration services and the Northern Regional Office in Seattle, as well as outstations located in several counties provide forensic evaluation services.